To persevere in prayer we have to be convinced of the goodness of God.

 How to Enjoy the Goodness of God in Prayer

-If He is always good to us, then why do we try to doing the hard things like waking up early to spend time with Him?
+If He is always good to us, then why do we try to do the hard things like waking up early to spend time with Him?
 Because we know by spending time with Him, we become more aware of His goodness toward us, so that it removes all the insecurities from our heart.
 We align ourselves with the good He wants for us and stop fighting it with our poor choices.

 Let’s remove all the burdens off of prayer.
 You get to pray and spend time with a good God.
 Your prayers are powerful because God is good.
 Let’s get our eyes off everything that is not good and actively seek the goodness of God all around us.
 Then we can see how to partner with His goodness and will bring the glory of God to our world.